These Coconut and Olive Oil Bergamot Revani cakes are moist, light as sponge, fluffy and the bergamot adds such an amazing aroma!

 I urge you to try any one of them and you will be hooked.

-I know that it may be difficult to find bergamot in other countries but you can always make it with mandarin or orange zest.
+I know that it may be difficult to find bergamot in other countries but you can always make it with lemon zest or zest from any other citrus fruit.

-The result will surely be different but equally good as I have made it many times.
+The flavour will surely be different but equally good as I have made it many times, using lemon zest, as shown in the video.

 Olive Oil Revani